Colored Deviled Eggs

 How to dye deviled eggs

 The eggs are delicate, so it’s important to be patient and move gently.
 We used gel food coloring in regular and neon colors.
-I find that the gel doesn’t dissolve in water as easily as regular food coloring, but just know that gel food coloring works just a well for coloring deviled eggs.
+I find that the gel doesn’t dissolve in water as easily as regular food coloring, but know that gel food coloring works just as well for coloring deviled eggs.

 How to dye deviled eggs